YangZiyi121/CS244_assignment_3/README.md

 ![udplocal](Figures/udplocal.png)

-The result is even more ambigious than the previous one.
-I noticed that the devariance is comparable large for a 2-hop server.
-When I tried to run iPerf from local to the workstation, I also encountered a large amount of packet loss.
-This is something happens when connecting to public server.
-The server is not only handling your ping request but also other requests.
-This introduces a lot of errors for the experiment.
+The same experiment is done with the workstation of our lab.
+There are only two hops in between.
+We can see that the txqueuelen generates the lowest delay is **1000**.

-**From NIC to U280**
+**From NIC to U280(FPGA)**

 | txqueuelen | min (ms) | avg(ms) | max(ms) | dev(ms) |
 | ---------- | -------- | ------- | ------- | ------- |